Hardenhuish School: Academy

 In September 2010, Hardenhuish converted to academy status, becoming one of the first converter academies.

 Academic performance

 Hardenhuish received the tenth highest A-level average results for comprehensives in Wiltshire at the end of the 2009/2010 school year.
 As well as expertise in the specialisms of Mathematics & Computing and Science, Hardenhuish has received many awards over recent years, some of which are the ICT Mark in 2010, designated a Lead School for Gifted & Talented learners, and the International School Award every year since 2010.
 In its 2008 Ofsted report, Hardenhuish was judged to be "outstanding".

 Headteachers

+As three different schools have occupied the site at different times, some headships ran concurrently.

-Head teacher of Chippenham Grammar School from 1893 until 1929 was Edward Newell Tuck.
+Prior to the move to the Hardenhuish site, the head teacher of Chippenham Grammar School from 1893 until 1929 was Edward Newell Tuck.

-Head teacher of Chippenham Grammar School from 1929 until 1932 was H S Rosen.
+Head teacher of Chippenham Grammar School, at the Cocklebury Road site, from 1929 until 1932 was Scottish-born Henry Samuel Rosen.
+Prior to this appointment he had been head of The County School in Bradford on Avon for three years.

-Head teacher of Chippenham Grammar School from 1932 until 1935 was B A Fletcher.
+Head teacher of Chippenham Grammar School from 1932 until 1935 was Basil Alais Fletcher, who left when appointed Chair of Education at Dalhousie University, Nova Scotia.
+Under his leadership, moves began to be made toward re-siting the school at Hardenhuish.